Initiative

 SOS African Wildlife

 Projects funded under the initiative will also empower civil society organisations which will work with relevant authorities and involve local communities in finding solutions to prevent their extinction.
-Concrete outputs expected include increases in the populations of species targeted by each project, increases in the availability of critical habitat areas, and a reduction of direct threats and conflicts.
+Concrete outputs expected also include increases in the availability of critical habitat areas and a reduction of human-wildlife conflict.

 About our projects on the ground